nichoth/eventual-gram-ssb/README.md

 Attaching an `sbot` to the window doesn't work.
 Maybe cypress runs in a separate processes from the browser app?

 [x] Need to set env variables in the cypress tests. `NODE_ENV` should be `test`.
+[ ] need to make a post with an image

 The best part about cypress is the GUI interface.
 Otherwise `tape-run` is preferable.